 Rob was recently made an entrepreneur in residence at the University of York where he is helping with the commercialisation of research, including AI and machine learning.
 In 2010 he was awarded an honorary doctorate from the University of Bradford (his alma mater) for his contribution to work of the university in the field of the Internet.
 He has also held a number of key roles in further education, including being invited in as Chair to lead the turn-around of the failing Doncaster College, which returned to financial health and achieved the status of Good in its Ofsted inspection after 7 years of hard work.
 In 2013 Rob was admitted as a Fellow of the Royal Society of Arts for his work in education.

-Following the lecture a panel of A.I. experts will join Rob Wilmot on stage to discuss the lecture and take questions from the audience.
+Following the lecture a panel of A.I. experts joined Rob Wilmot on stage to discuss the lecture and take questions from the audience.

 The Lecture panellists (pictured left to right): Annual Lecture Chair Tom Riordan, CEO of Leeds City Council, Sarah Burnett, Vice President of Research at Everest Group, Chris Williams, Technical Leader IBM Watson Group, and Professor David Hogg, Professor of Artificial Intelligence at the University of Leeds.

 The Lecture was held at the magnificent Salem Chapel, home of AQL, which in its former role as a Methodist Chapel is claimed to be the birthplace of Leeds United FC.
 The lecture will be followed by a celebratory networking event.

 This is a DL Yorkshire event

 This annual lecture was made possible with the support of AQL